vimlet/eon/docs/release/tutorial/entries/[1]Quick  Start.md

     This will download the latest version of vComet and extract it for you.

 - BROWSER:

     You can download it directly from the website download section [https://vimlet.com/downloads](https://vimlet.com/downloads).

 ## Creating a project

-Once vComet is downloaded to our working directing, simply add to the `head` of your html file:
+Once vComet is downloaded to our working directory, simply add to the `head` of your html file:

 ```[html]
 <head>